mionova/100DaysOfCode-Challenge/README.md

 **Today's Progress**: Continued reviewing JavaScript basics and completed the following exercises:

 1. Display a list of songs from an array on a web page.
-2. Check if a product is in-stock and how it is positioned on the list.
+2. Check if a product is in stock and how it is positioned on the list.
 3. Build a Quiz by creating a multidimensional array to hold quiz questions and answers.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-005)